moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 > Ingestion on the Analytical Platform is currently a beta service.

-## Service Requirements

-### Required Information
+The ingestion service allows you to copy data from outside the Analytical Platform to a bucket in `analytical-platform-data-production` or another bucket in a Ministry of Justice AWS account.
+You should only use this for data files under 90GB.

-To use the Ingestion service, data owners must provide the following information:
+To use the ingestion service, you'll need to give us the following:

-- Supplier's name
+- Supplier's name (this can be a person or organisation)
 - Supplier's email
 - Supplier's IP address(es)
 - Supplier's SSH public key
-- Target location on Analytical Platform (e.g. `s3://${TARGET_BUCKET}/${OPTIONAL_PREFIX}`)
+- Destination bucket's location on Analytical Platform (e.g. `s3://${DESTINATION_BUCKET}/${OPTIONAL_PREFIX}`)
-- Target bucket's KMS key if encrypted
+- Destination bucket's KMS key if encrypted

 Please raise a support ticket [here](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml) with the required information to start the onboarding process.

-> **Note**: The Supplier's name you provide us will become your `USERNAME`.
+> **Note**: We'll use the supplier's name as your `USERNAME`.

-### Optional Information

-- Slack channel

-### User with Egress
+## Request access if you need to download files

-By default, Ingestion users can _upload_ files only.
-You can also request to be added as a **User with Egress**, which allows you to both upload and download files via SFTP.
+By default, ingestion users can only upload files.
+If you need to download files too, [raise a ticket to request Egress access](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml) which allows you to upload and download files using SFTP.

-To request egress access, include the following additional information in your [support ticket](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml):
+You'll need to include your:

 - Egress S3 bucket
 - Egress KMS key

-> **Note**: Users with Egress are presented with two directories when connected to SFTP: `/upload` for ingestion and `/download` for egress.
+> **Note**: Users with Egress are presented with two directories when connected to SFTP: `/upload` for ingestion and `/download` for Egress.

-## Target Bucket Overview
+## Choose your destination bucket

-The *Target Bucket* is the S3 bucket where transferred files will be delivered.
-Buckets can exist in any Ministry of Justice AWS account, but setup differs depending on ownership.
+The 'destination bucket' is the S3 bucket where transferred files will be delivered.
+Buckets can exist in any Ministry of Justice AWS account, but set up differs depending on ownership.

-### Target Bucket Scenarios
-There are two main scenarios:
+There are two options for where to copy your data.

-Buckets in `analytical-platform-data-production`, such as:
+Option 1: Buckets in `analytical-platform-data-production`, such as:

 - `mojap-land`
 - `mojap-land-dev`

-Buckets outside `analytical-platform-data-production`.

-### Who Is Responsible?

-*Ministry of Justice colleagues* should raise the appropriate Pull Requests on the target bucket configuration, to enable the transfer.
-*Third-party consumers* who cannot raise Pull Requests can request help in the Slack channel: [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ)
+Option 2: Buckets outside `analytical-platform-data-production` but within a Ministry of Justice AWS account.

+### Update destination bucket's permissions

+You'll need to add the correct permissions to the destination bucket's configuration by raising a pull request to update the bucket policy file.

+If you are a member of the Ministry of Justice GitHub organisation, you should raise the pull requests yourself.

+If you are a not member of the Ministry of Justice GitHub organisation, ask someone to raise pull requests on your behalf in the Slack channel [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ).

 ### Adding permissions to `mojap-land` or `mojap-land-dev`

-The target S3 bucket (and if using SSE-KMS, the KMS key) must have the correct permissions to allow the final `transfer` Lambda function to copy files to it.
+The destination S3 bucket (and if using SSE-KMS, the KMS key) must have the correct permissions to allow the final `transfer` Lambda function to copy files to it.

 - Development resource [block](https://github.com/ministryofjustice/analytical-platform/blob/12588ba107e6a490394fb6bbf0cb5d64922c9290/terraform/aws/analytical-platform-data-production/data-engineering-pipelines/locals.tf#L564)
 - Production resource [block](https://github.com/ministryofjustice/analytical-platform/blob/12588ba107e6a490394fb6bbf0cb5d64922c9290/terraform/aws/analytical-platform-data-production/data-engineering-pipelines/locals.tf#L742)

 An [example Pull Request](https://github.com/ministryofjustice/analytical-platform/commit/e63d25a23d557db679b9823b4b8da8e4331bb9ee) showing how to add a bucket to `mojap-land-dev`.

-### Destination Bucket Permissions
+### Destination bucket permissions

 For a given S3 bucket `<destination-bucket-name>` not located in `analytical-platform-data-production`, include the following statement: